wcko87/rabi-ribi-maps/maps/tower_of_bunny/index.md

 * Obtain the Congratulations! trophy.
 * Timing starts when the game is started (i.e. when you select the mode), timing ends when the text disappears after collecting the Congratulations! trophy.
 * Time is measured using RTA (Real Time)
+* Use the latest version of the map.

 ### Ranking:
 No runs at the moment.